 - Lack of Communication: A project is an endeavor that requires teamwork and communication.
 As a project manager, you must be the glue that keeps your project sponsor, project team and project stakeholders together.
 Lack of communication can result in unexpected changes to the project plan or prompt other issues that could cause cost overrun.

 How to Avoid Cost Overrun

-Cost overrun, or any sort of expense that pushes a project past the agreed-upon budget, is something of which a project manager must be constantly vigilant about.
+Cost overrun, or any sort of expense that pushes a project past the agreed-upon budget is something with which a project manager must be constantly vigilant.
 There are several ways one can prevent cost overrun.

-Here are seven that help keep a reign on your budget:
+Here are seven tips to help keep reigns on your budget.

 1. Thorough Project Planning

 The best way to stop cost overrun is to plan against it before executing a project.
 The more thorough and accurate your estimates, the more likely you’ll stay within budget.
-There are risks, but those can be accounted for with an exhaustive risk management plan.
-When planning for any project, you must consider all possible scenarios, using historic data, interviews and experience.
-Once that plan has been detailed, have it signed off by the stakeholders of the project, so everyone is on the same page in terms of expectations.
+The project risks can be accounted for with an exhaustive risk management plan.
+When planning for any project, you must consider all possible scenarios and use historical data, interviews and experience.
+Once that plan has been detailed, have it signed off by the stakeholders of the project so everyone is on the same page in terms of expectations.